ElMantos/posts-dashboard/README.md

 - API error handling is done with the help of react-query hooks, rendering component level errors if they occure
 - HOC `withModuledErrorBoundary` prevents application from breaking if any single feature encounters error.
 Other features should keep working as intended

+# Some other improvements could be made...

+- standardised eslint and prettier rules
+- added pre-commit hooks to run code linter/tests